 #8 Iced Coffee Might Be Easier On Your Stomach Than Hot Coffee

 Coffee may also provoke heartburn and indigestion.
-But iced coffee and cold brew is less acidic and thus easier on your stomach.
+But iced coffee and cold brew are less acidic and thus easier on your stomach.

-If you find regular hot coffee being too acidic for you can add a teaspoon of baking soda to neutralize it and reduce the acidity and make it easier on your stomach.
+If you find regular hot coffee being too acidic, you can add a teaspoon of baking soda to neutralize it and reduce the acidity and make it easier on your stomach.

 #9 May Support Healthy Weight Goals